 If you are new to investing or prefer a more hands-off approach, eToro offers over 40 fully allocated, balanced, ready-made investment portfolios that focus on different market segments you can understand and to which you can relate.
 Some of the portfolios include MetaverseLife, BigTech, GoldWorldWide, Vaccine-Med, BitcoinWorldWide, Diabetes-Med, Driverless, GigEconomy, and many more.
 These portfolios are a grouping of several assets, such as stocks, cryptocurrencies, ETFs, and even people, bundled together based on a predetermined theme or strategy.

 It is entirely free to open an account with eToro, and all registered users receive a US$100,000 demo account for free, which you can use to practise trading or investing until you become confident.
 Trading on eToro occurs in USD, so a currency conversion fee will apply if you deposit or withdraw a currency other than USD.
 Withdrawals incur a fee of US$5 (£4), and the minimum withdrawal amount is US$30 (£24).
-For UK customers, eToro offers an eToro Money app which allows you to convert your GBP to USD free of charge, thereby reducing your foreign exchange costs. eToro does not offer an ISA or SIPP.
+For UK customers, eToro offers an eToro Money app that allows you to convert your GBP to USD free of charge, thereby reducing your foreign exchange costs.

 go to site